markjnkim/es_mod/01-html/content/step-3-hero.md

 # Lesson 3 - I Need a Hero
 ## Introduction
 Now that we have the `header` and `footer` for our page, let's get started with the body or content of our website.
-The design team has requested we build a splashy section for our website to grab visitors' attention.
-They have created an image to place as the background of this section.
-Let's take a look at the design team's mock-up for the section.
+The design team has requested we build a splashy section to grab visitors' attention.
+They have created an image to be used as the background of this section.
+Let's take a look at the design team's mock-up.
 ![Hero Mock-up](./assets/step-3/50-hero-section-mock-up.png)

-In this lesson, we will build upon our knowledge of HTML and CSS and introduce concepts essential in web development.
+In this lesson, we will build upon our knowledge of HTML and CSS as well as introduce more concepts essential in web development.
 For the build process we will approach this lesson using the following steps:
 1) Add the HTML element to create a form
 2) Add CSS selectors to style specific elements
+3) Add our Hero image to the background
-3) Position elements
+4) Position the elements
-4) Style the web form
+5) Style the web form

 ## Our Hero's Purpose

 The section we are about to build is the most important because it will be seen by every visitor to our landing page.
 In this section we have what is called a "Hero" image.
-This is in web terms, a large banner image placed prominently on the page.
+In web terms, it means a large banner image placed prominently on the page.
 The placement is considered "above the fold," hence has a particular task; pique the curiosity of the visitors to keep reading, scrolling, clicking, and engaging with the website.

 > **Urkel Says**: Newspapers need to be folded due to their large paper format and thus termed the phrase "above the fold" for the upper half of the front page that often contains the most important news story, headline, and/or picture.
 Many newspaper terms have been adopted into the language of the web, including semantic HTML elements like the terms for a section, aside, header, footer, and article.
 Click [here](https://en.wikipedia.org/wiki/Above_the_fold) to find out more.